 A non-stick frying pan is basically a skillet, which is built in a way that doesn’t allow food to get stuck to its cooking surface and doesn’t require much effort while cleaning.

-Although cooking with nonstick pan has its many perks, as many problems have been associated with this cookware in recent times, we would like to start off by addressing the elephant in the room, “Is nonstick cookware safe to use for cooking?”
+Although cooking with the healthiest nonstick pan has its many perks, as many problems have been associated with this cookware in recent times, we would like to start off by addressing the elephant in the room, “Is nonstick cookware safe to use for cooking?”

 Well, the answer is, it depends.
 If you are using an age-old frying pan that was built before the year 2013, then the answer is probably “NO”.